 Why?
 Because in addition to their initial bad experience is the frustration of feeling little, bad or even not at all accompanied.
 The result is an increased risk of disengagement from your brand, and frequent bad publicity among their entourage or on social networks.
 However, even a dissatisfied customer can be transformed into a true brand ambassador, provided they receive the right support.
 And this accompaniment is delivered by a human being!

 “We're doing our best to process your call as soon as possible.
 Your waiting time is currently estimated at eight hours, twenty-two minutes and 35 seconds“.
-Have you ever had the impression that you are gradually going mad by dialing the support number of your Internet service provider, your mutual insurance company or that e-commerce site on which you purchased a defective item?
+Have you ever had the impression that you are gradually going mad by dialing the support number of your Internet service provider, your insurance company or that e-commerce site on which you purchased a defective item?

 This type of frustrating experience is a real danger for brands and companies.
 Indeed, when one of your customers decides to contact your customer service, it is because he has a request or a problem.
 Sometimes already frustrated that he could not find the answer to his question on your site, he now wants to talk to an advisor in order to be listened to and obtain a solution.